-Pic-A-Talk is a picture exchange communication system in a mobile application.
+Pic-A-Talk is an assistive mobile application designed for non-verbal kids.
 It consists of images of words that are easily identifiable by any user.
 It helps children with communication disabilities express themselves and connect with the people around them.

 Pic-A-Talk started out as a school project where we were asked to come up with a solution to any pain or struggle we experience on a daily basis using technology.
 As someone who was content with her life, I was stumped.
 So I asked my mother for advice and she put me in the shoes of my little sister, Lea.